ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 2. BackGround Check Model

 The background-check model is so named because of the resemblance of how employers and volunteer organizations perform background checks.
 In this model, the attestation sequence is initiated by a Relying Party.
-The Attestor conveys Evidence to the Relying Party, which does not process its payload, but realys the message and optionally check its signature against a policed trust anchor store.
+The Attester conveys Evidence to the Relying Party, which does not process its payload, but realys the message and optionally check its signature against a policed trust anchor store.
 Upon receiving the evidence the Relying Party initiates a session with the Verifier.
 Once session is established, it forwards the received Evidence to the Verfier.
-The Verifier, appraises the received Evidence according to its appraisal policy for evidence and returns a coresponding Attestation Result to the Relying Party.
+The Verifier, appraises the received Evidence according to its appraisal policy for Evidence and returns a corresponding Attestation Result to the Relying Party.
 The Relying Party then checks the Attestation Result against its own appraisal policy to conclude attestation.

 ~~~~
 .----------.                                                 .----------.                            .----------.